andrew-welsh626/df2019/README.md

 - We aim to use the self-reported fatigue of players to predict game outcome.

 ## Methods
 To start, we created single linear regression (SLR) models between Fatigue and each other feature.
 From there, we used t-tests with significance levels of α = 0.05 to select features.
 The features with non-significant t-values were taken out.
 The Analysis of Variance (ANOVA) technique was then used to eliminate more variables.
-A feature was not used if the F-test on the deviance residual before and after a main effect was added did not have a significant difference.
+A feature was not used if the F-test on the deviance residual did not have a significant difference before and after a main effect was added.
 This process left us with five features, which we used in our multiple linear regression (MLR) model to predict Fatigue:

 `Fatigue per player per game ~ Soreness + Desire + Irritability + SleepHours + SleepQuality`